← Blog

 4. Don’t be afraid to be wrong — everyone makes pronunciation mistakes, even advanced learners

 The best way to improve your pronunciation is to practise with real words.
 Start your journey with the Vocabulary section — all words include audio at three speeds.
+Listen, repeat, and come back often.
+Small amounts of daily practice will take you further than long occasional sessions.
+Every word you hear clearly and say out loud is one step closer to confident English pronunciation.

 Start Practising